esparig/AndroidExamples/README.md

 ### Contact.java

-Simple class to create contacts (that are stored in the Database) containing an id, name, and email.
+Simple class to create contacts (that are stored in the **SQLite Database**) containing an id, name, and email.

 ### MainActivity.java

-The main activity contains a RecyclerView to show the entries in the database and initializes the adapters.
+The main activity contains a **RecyclerView** to show the entries in the database and initializes the adapters.

 ### DatabaseAdapter.java

-The adapter to collect data (a list of contacts) from the database using a Cursor to show in our Main Activity (through a RecyclerView).
+The adapter to collect data (a list of contacts) from the database using a **Cursor** to show in our Main Activity (through a RecyclerView).

 ### DatabaseHelper.java